ahungry/five-minute-microservices/BENCH.md

 ## Elixir

-Using Phoenix framework with Elixir benched using 100/100 at 4700/rps.
+Using Phoenix framework (Cowboy) with Elixir benched using 100/100 at 4700/rps.
 At 10/100 it was 4100/rps.

+This leads me to believe the simple server implementation has some glaring oversight contributing to slowness (likely a similar problem exists on the Erlang based one).

 ```sh
 make -C elixir/vanilla/kv start